Which are the best PEMF Machines?

 ” All of the prior attempts to use electromagnetic therapy have used high levels of electromagnetism, usually 50 gauss or more… Some of the attempts have used pulsed waves, but such pulsed waves have been either on-off pulses or sinusoidal waves.
 No one, prior to this invention, has found the key to electromagnetic regeneration of mammalian tissue.
 To be successful in tissue regeneration, the electromagnetic force may be a square wave (Fourier curve) time varying electromagnetic wave at a level of from approximately 0.05 to 0.5 gauss, a much lower level than previously contemplated by anyone. “ (Dr. Thomas J. Goodwin, NASA Johnson Space Centre, pub.
 Space Life Sciences, August 15, 2005).

-Claiming that only the highest intensities will induce any signficant cellular change, is grossly misleading.
+Claiming that only the highest intensities will induce any signficant cellular change, also flouts the most basic principles of bio-physics and energy medicine.
 Any experienced energy medicine therapist, or bio-physicist, will tell you that the very weak fields found in Nature are quite sufficient to create, through resonance, a chain of effects throughout living tissues, and weaker fields are often more effective than stronger fields.
+(This is also very evident with static magnet therapy mattresses where very strong magnetic fields are necessary to overcome the fact that the body quickly stops reacting positively due to their crude lack of field variation).

 Treating delicate biological processes, where tiny cellular voltage changes have a measurable effect, with fields that are 100 to 10,000 times stronger than a field that is already effective is equivalent to pharmaceutical over-dosing.
 While it may produce strong short-term results, it can quickly cause its own problems.